Hawkking-cloud/cm2Lua/README.md

 ```

 ### Save:addWire()
-`Save:addWire()` can have 2 valid argument types, `Block, Block` or `Wid1, Wid2`
+`Save:addWire()` can have 2 valid argument types, `Block, Block` or `ID1, ID2`
-In this case Wid is reffering to the blocks index within the save
+In this case ID is reffering to the blocks index within the save
+> [!NOTE]
-Please note that the blocks need to be added before making connections
+> Blocks need to be added before making connections
 Example:
 ```lua
 local block1=cm2Lua.Block:new(5,1,0,0)